tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 What's nice about these methods is that all renders go through the same scheduling pipeline and VTrees are shared across all other renders.

-By calling these methods you are signaling intent that you want the mount to reflect the incoming input.

-- Creating and scheduling a render transaction
--

 ### Arguments